ioncodes/idacode/README.md

 * `PYTHON`: This is the absolute path to the Python distribution that your IDA setup uses.
 * `LOGGING`: Determines whether the debugger should log into files.
 This is especially useful when you are running into issues with IDACode.
 Please submit a new issue if you find anything.
 The files are always located in your temp directory (e.g. Windows: `%TEMP%`).
 The files are called `debugpy.*.log`.

-You can now start the plugin by clicking on `Start IDACode` in the plugins menu.
+You can now start the plugin by clicking on `IDACode` in the plugins menu.

 The VS Code extension is available on the [marketplace](https://marketplace.visualstudio.com/items?itemName=Layle.idacode).
 To configure the extension please refer to the extension's [README](https://github.com/ioncodes/idacode/tree/master/idacode#extension-settings).